Project management is the art of managing the project and fulfilling its goals as per the defined time, scope, cost, and quality targets.

-- Motivate project team, co-ordinate the work, identify and manage risks and delegate tasks to the right human resources.
+- Motivate project team, coordinate the work, identify and manage risks, and delegate tasks to the right human resources.

-- Act as a liaison with all internal and external stakeholders, and report regularly to management.
+- Act as a liaison with all internal and external stakeholders and regularly report to management.

 Responsibilities of Project Management Coordinator / Officer

-- Managing and tracking detailed tasks, milestones and risks in MS Project, Excel and MS PowerPoint.
+- Managing and tracking detailed tasks, milestones, and risks in MS Project, Excel, and MS PowerPoint.

 - Preparing and assisting the project manager in creating weekly and monthly status reports.

 Project management will play a vital role in IT Service Management because even ITSM’s focus is on achieving outcomes that are customer satisfaction concerning incident resolution and closure, service request fulfillment and closure, change implementation and closure, problem resolution and closure, etc. in defined timelines, cost, scope, and quality parameters.

 As project management has five phases initiation, planning, execution, monitoring, and closure; in the same way, ITSM can be categorized into five: stages service strategy, service design, service transition, service operations, and continual service improvement.